Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - 'Update_state' in this folder we learn previous example `Functional component` 'useState' use different way or update way.
 - 'Event_bubbling'  in this folder we will learn how to stop calling parent component if we call chaild.(if we stopPropagation child will not call parent)
+- 'React_form' in this folder we will learn useing Form in React and we control `state` and show in 'input value' (also practice module CSS in form).

 ## What was my fault and what i learn in this project.